Crissium/SilverDict/README.md

 - [X] Add the ability to set sources for automatic indexing, i.e. dictionaries put into the specified directories will be automatically added
 - [X] Recursive source scanning
 - [X] Multithreaded article extraction
-- [ ] Allow configure listening address, running mode, etc. via a configuration file, without modifying code
+- [ ] Allow configure the number of suggestions, listening address, running mode, etc. via a configuration file, without modifying code

 ### Client-side